What’s Going on…

 For small-but-mighty nonprofits, as in baseball, all it takes is one base hit to get a rally going.
 Thanks to the first “little grant that could” from Multnomah Athletic Foundation, we are doing more than putting runs on the board, we are making sure every child has the opportunity to swing for the fences on the field and in life.

 Nova Newcomer, Friends of Baseball Executive Director

-But Harper and her family literally had to stop.
-They had to stop at the edge of the playground because the wood chips were nearly impossible to navigate on wheels.
-More so, even if Harper could get to the structure, it held no play value without the use of stairs.
+This setup is so common that most don’t stop to consider the ins and outs of playground design.
+But Harper and her family literally had to stop where the wood chips started because they were nearly impossible to navigate on wheels.
+Even if Harper could have gotten to the structure, she couldn’t use it due to a lack of stairs.

 Quickly their goal grew and evolved.
 It came to encompass not only Harper’s needs, but also the broad science of play, the power of good design, and the needs of the entire community.

 Those ubiquitous, big, colorful structures do not work well for kids like Harper.
 Less immediately evident, though no less problematic, is the notion that such structures don’t work well for ANY kids.
 Some argue that they are not fun, not truly playful.
 Vibrant, engaging, imaginative, social play is a key ingredient in physical, cognitive and social development.